bencebeky/spotrod/toyproblem/README.md

 You should have received a copy of the GNU General Public License along with Spotrod.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+## Contents

+This directory contains eight different implementations of a simple function
+used in [spotrod](../spotrod), along with a Makefile and a test.py to do benchmarking.
+The purpose of this is to justify the choice of C for the final product.
+The eight implementations are:

+- [toypython.py](toypython.py) in Python, using a loop or indexing arrays with Boolean masks;
+- [toycython.pyx](toycython.pyx) in Cython, using a loop or indexing arrays with Boolean masks;
+- [toyc.c](toyc.c) in C, using a loop.

+Each loop method is implemented two times: once executing all comparisons in the loop core, and once saving on that assuming that the input array r is increasing.

+Other files in this directory are:

+COPYING The GNU General Public License;
+Makefile Makefile for generating toycython.so and toyc.so;
+README.md this file;
+test.py a Python script for benchmarking the different implementations;
+toyc-setup.py a Python script for compiling toyc.so
+toyc-wrapper.c C code wrapping toyc.c in the numpy C API;
+toyc.h headers for functions in toyc.c;
+toycython-setup.py a Python script for compiling toycython.so

+## Compilation

+To generate the modules toycython.so and toyc.so, run make without any arguments.
+To generate toypython.pyc, just import toypython from Python, it gets automatically compiled.

+## TODO

+For the upcoming Code Coffee presentation, I should create a short slide show and an ipython-notebook.